jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 2 - Building the Structure of a Page/4-create-logical-headings.md

 ## Summary

-- Heading elements provide a navigable hierarchy for screen reader and other assitive technology users
+- Heading elements provide a navigable hierarchy for screen reader and other assistive technology users
 - The heading elements must be in sequence otherwise the hierarchy will be difficult to understand
 - Use as many heading levels as appropriate for your content